Wayne0758/Generative-AI-with-Large-Language-Models/README.md

 # LLM
 This contains several projects about LLM topics, including Summarization and Text generation, and so on.
+I made some changes to adapt to PC users since the original version is for AWS users.
 # Note
 There are some notes from Coursera and DeepLearning.AI down below.
 Hope it would be helpful for you.
 ## Different models